-Restorative Discipline is a whole school relational approach to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
+Restorative Discipline is a whole-school, relational approach to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
 Its practices replace fear, uncertainty, and punishment as motivators with belonging, connectedness and the willingness to change because people matter to each other.

-Using the evidenced-based Texas Model of Restorative Discipline, the Institute prepares educators to implement restorative practices through its values-based trainings, organizational consulting, and research and evaluation.
+Using the evidenced-based, Texas Model of Restorative Discipline, the Institute prepares educators to implement restorative practices through its values-based trainings, organizational consulting, and research and evaluation.

 This video is used with the permission of San Francisco Unified School District Restorative Practices Program.

 The Institute for Restorative Justice & Restorative Dialogue can assist with coordination, training, consultation and evaluation.
-Please contact us for more information.